cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ## Intro and Requirements

-This paper specifies vesting account implementation for the Cosmos Hub.
+This specification describes the vesting account implementation for the Cosmos Hub.
-The requirements for this vesting account is that it should be initialized during genesis with a starting balance `X` coins and a vesting end time `T`.
+The requirements for this vesting account is that it should be initialized during genesis with a starting balance `X` and a vesting end time `T`.

-The owner of this account should be able to delegate to validators and vote with locked coins, however they cannot send locked coins to other accounts until those coins have been unlocked.
-When it comes to governance, it is yet undefined if we want to allow a vesting account to be able to deposit vesting coins into proposals.
+The owner of this account should be able to delegate to and undelegate from validators, however they cannot send locked coins to other accounts until those coins have been fully vested.

 In addition, a vesting account vests all of its coin denominations at the same rate.
 This may be subject to change.